koliseoapi/help/content/tickets/validation.md

    ![The list of permissions](/img/screenshots/validation/add-permission.avif)

-1. After choosing the desired role, scan the QR code of the user you want to grant permissions to (see previous section, **Installing the app and getting permissions**).
+1. After choosing the desired role, scan the QR code of the user you want to grant permissions to (see previous section, **Install the app and get permissions**).

 After scanning a QR code to assign permissions, you can choose to grant access to the specific user account or to one of the organizations that they belong to.
 When granted to an organization, the activity history is shared with other people, so that they can see (and download) the scanning activity of others.